 All applications to the MPP are initially managed by the University of Oxford’s central Graduate Admissions and Funding Office on our behalf.
 For more information about the criteria and how we assess against them please see the Oxford University Graduate Admissions website.

 There are up to 120 places available each year.
 These places will be offered to applicants that best meet our criteria.
-Please note, in considering applicants’ achievements and their suitability for a place on the MPP, we take a holistic approach and consider a range of contextual factors including an applicant's place of residence and age.
+Please note, in considering applicants’ achievements and their suitability for a place on the MPP, we take a holistic approach and consider a range of contextual factors.

 In addition, we also seek evidence of proficiency in the English language (for non-native speakers).
 Read the full requirements.
 If you already have English language test scores at the required level, please include them in your application.
 However, you are not required to provide test scores when you submit your application.